Ronen-Sigan/slack-full/content/post/sup/index.md

 author = "Ronen"
 title = "Support"
 date = "2024-03-05"
-description = "Guide"
-image = "12.jpg"
+description = "Currently this is a site for testing purposes." image = "12.jpg"

 +++

-Emoji can be enabled in a Hugo project in a number of ways.
+Currently this is a site for testing purposes.

 h